mahdeslami11/pyannote-audio/tutorials/pipelines/speaker_diarization/README.md

 TS3007d.Mix-Headset                  39.55  3038.00  2044.97   67.31      208.42        6.86           715.14            23.54    277.89      9.15
 TOTAL                                33.47 45854.38 31864.48   69.49     1356.14        2.96          9045.95            19.73   4943.95     10.78
 ```

-This pipeline reaches 33.5% DER (with no collar).
+This pipeline reaches 33.5% DER with no collar (or 15.3% DER with +/- 250ms collar and without scoring overlap regions).

 ## More options